Policy: Academic Honesty

 - Using someone else’s paper or portions of a paper and presenting it as the student’s own work product;

 - Downloading a paper from the internet or buying a paper from a company and presenting all or part of that paper as the student’s own work;

 - Failing to cite or inappropriately citing words, information, or ideas from any source as though the material represents the students’ own work.

 Plagiarism can occur through improper and sloppy citation practices and inattention to source material.
-A charge of plagiarism may be proven by the existence in a student paper of material copied or paraphrased from another source that is not properly cited regardless of the student’s intention.
+A charge of plagiarism may be proven by the existence in a student paper (draft or final) or presentation or test of material copied or paraphrased from another source that is not properly cited regardless of the student’s intention.
 Plagiarism does not require proof of intent, only proof that the copied material was presented in a way that leads the reader to believe it is the student’s own work.

 Plagiarism may also be found in cases in which the substantial majority of an assignment is taken from another source, regardless of citation, either directly copied or paraphrased, when presented in a way that suggests that the student is presenting the material in substantial fulfillment of an assignment that should have been a product of the student’s own intellectual analysis and writing.
 Students should note that endnotes, footnotes or citations in parentheses in the text do not necessarily mitigate the existence of plagiarism in cases where the material taken from other sources is presented as substantial fulfillment of an assignment.